wongjiahau/Pineapple/docs/features/Struct.md

 ```
 `People` is the struct name, while `:name` and `:salary` is the field name.

-To create new data from your struct, you have to do it like this:
+To create new data from your struct, you have to use the `new` keyword:
 ```
-let john = People
+let john = new People
     :name = "John"
     :salary = 999
 ```